VeryGoodOpenSource/very_good_cli/CONTRIBUTING.md

 dart analyze --fatal-infos --fatal-warnings .
 ```

-Some analyzer issues may be solvable automatically with:
+Some analysis issues may be fixed automatically with:

 ```sh
 # Automatically fix analysis issues that have associated automated fixes